Folsom, CA

 10 a.m. – 2 p.m.

-Historic Folsom Station Plaza – Railroad Turntable
+Historic Folsom Station Plaza – Railroad Turntable, 905 Leidesdorff Street

 Parking available in the Historic District Garage

-Schedule
+Schedule of Events

-- 10:15 a.m. – Turntable Demonstration
+- 10:15 a.m. – Turntable demonstration

 Event Speaker Bios